SaveSavio/wearable_tidy/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+If you run the script run_analysis.R with the project data in the working directory, it will complete all of these steps.
+It will leave a data frame in the environment named 'mymsdata_avgvals' and will also write this dataset out to a file in the working directory named "m_s_data_avgs.txt".

+## CodeBook

+See CodeBook.Rmd for a full description of the data set.